usegalaxy-eu/website/index-ml.md

 # Available tools

-In this section we list all tools that have been integrated in the RNA workbench.
-The list is likely to grow as soon as further tools and workflows are contributed.
+In this section we list the most important tools that have been integrated in the Machine Learning workbench.
+There are many more tools available so please have a more detailed look into the tool panel.
 To ease readability, we divided them into categories.

-## RNA structure prediction and analysis
+## Classification

+Identifying which category an object belongs to.

 Tool | Description | Reference
 --- | --- | ---